-Many kitchen are equipped with inefficient, outdated plastic overhead lighting.
+Many kitchen areas are equipped with inefficient, outdated plastic overhead lighting.
 Changing those fixtures can do wonders as an upgrade.

 Pendant lights hung over the counters or island are especially attractive and give off a feel of sophistication though, more carefree whimsical designs are also available.
 If you’re creative you may consider building your own lights using wine bottles, metal coffee canisters, or other vintage parts.